Cybersecurity Maturity Model Certification (CMMC) Domains Explained

 Configuration Management This domain asks that you establish configuration baselines to judge the efficiency of your systems.
 This is necessary to conduct audits and accurately measure their posture.

-Identification & Authentication This domain ensures the proper roles within your organization have the correct level of access and can be authenticated for reporting and accountability purposes.
+Identification & Authentication This domain ensures that the proper roles within your organization have the correct level of access and can be authenticated for reporting and accountability purposes.

 Incident Response For this domain, your organization will need an Incident Response Plan.
 This plan should include the ability to detect and report events, develop and implement responses to a declared incident, perform post-incident reviews, and test your response to measure your entity’s preparedness during a cyber attack.